bridgecrew-perf6/Trigo/README.md

+### Stage 2.2:
-2. Write/describe a process for deployment of a configuration update (one of the values in the config file), which should trigger a restart of the app and result an update of the service response
+Write/describe a process for deployment of a configuration update (one of the values in the config file), which should trigger a restart of the app and result an update of the service response

 1. Run the command
 kubectl apply -f https://raw.githubusercontent.com/stakater/Reloader/master/deployments/kubernetes/reloader.yaml